vairafiq/another-show-hooks/readme.txt

 4. Upload the files from the folder extracted in Step 2.
 4. Activate the plugin on the Plugins admin page.

+== Screenshots ==

+1. Firing sequence of init and admin_init
+2. Dragable hook window
+3. Uses of init hook

 == Changelog ==